Johan Redström

 Johan Gunnar Redström (born 1973) is a professor at the Umeå Institute of Design, Umeå University, Sweden since 2012.
-Previously, he has been Studio Director of the Design Research Unit, Interactive Institute, Adjunct Professor at the School of Textiles, University of Borås, Associate Research Professor at the Center for Design Research at the Royal Academy of Fine Arts, School of Architecture, in Copenhagen, Denmark, and a lecturer and program manager of the Masters Program in Interaction Design at the IT University in Gothenburg.
+Previously, he has been Studio Director of the Design Research Unit, Interactive Institute, adjunct professor at the School of Textiles, University of Borås, Associate Research Professor at the Center for Design Research at the Royal Academy of Fine Arts, School of Architecture, in Copenhagen, Denmark, and a lecturer and program manager of the Masters Program in Interaction Design at the IT University in Gothenburg.
 His background is in philosophy, music and interaction design.
-He received a PhD from Gothenburg University in 2001, and became Docent in Interaction Design in 2008.
+He received a PhD from University of Gothenburg in 2001, and became Docent in Interaction Design in 2008.

-Redström’s research aims at combining philosophical and artistic approaches with focus on experimental design, critical practice and the aesthetics of computational technology as material in design.
+Redström's research aims at combining philosophical and artistic approaches with focus on experimental design, critical practice and the aesthetics of computational technology as material in design.
 Research programs include on designing for reflection rather than efficiency in use, on combining traditional design and new technologies, and subsequently on increasing energy awareness through critical and conceptual design.